For many Atlanta area families, The Cloister at Sea Island has been a muti-generational destination for decades.

 THE BEACH CLUB AT SEA ISLAND

 The best part of a stay at the Cloister is the Beach Club.
 You enter through a hallway with gift shop, candy store and 1950’s era soda fountain, past Southern Tide restaurant, to a grand area with three pools including an adult only lap pool, two family pools – one with zero entry, splash fountain, baby pool (with palm tree cover for the little ones and sun areas for mom) and hot tub.
 A water slide was added a few years ago and as you can imagine is quite popular with kids of all ages.

 A row of hedges separate the pools from a grassy area for sun bathing, shuffleboard, beach volleyball and an incredible sand floor kids playground with unique climbing structures.
 A few steps beyond is the Atlantic Ocean and beach where you can pull up a complimentary chair and umbrella or just play in the sand.
 Since the Cloister is the only hotel on the otherwise residential Sea Island, the beach is only as crowded as the 265 hotel rooms and suites.

-The Cloister at Sea Island has a dizzying array of activities ranging from golf and tennis, to horseback riding, fishing, boating, and even a shooting school.
-Some activities are adult oriented others specially designed for kids.
-My boys loved the air rifles at the shooting school and each child received a souvenir baseball cap.
+The Cloister at Sea Island has a dizzying array of activities ranging from golf and tennis to horseback riding, fishing, boating, water sports, and even a shooting school.
+Some activities are adult-oriented, and others are specially designed for kids.
+My boys loved the air rifles at the shooting school, and each child received a souvenir baseball cap.